Finding Nemo (franchise)

-Finding Nemo (Note: sometimes referred to as simply Finding) is a CGI animated film series and Disney media franchise that began with the 2003 film of the same name, produced by Pixar and released by Walt Disney Pictures.
+Finding Nemo (Note: sometimes referred to as simply Finding) is an American animated film series media franchise that began with the 2003 film of the same name, produced by Pixar and released by Walt Disney Pictures.
 The original film was followed by a standalone sequel, Finding Dory, released in 2016.
 Both films were directed by Andrew Stanton.
 The film series received widespread critical acclaim from critics and audiences with two films released to-date, the series has grossed $1.9 billion worldwide.